A-Z for Parents

 Elstow-Waihou School requires accurate information in order to communicate with parents/caregivers, to determine appropriate educational and pastoral support needs and to complete statistical returns.
 The Privacy Act 1993 places rules on the collection, use, storage and access of information that is received at enrolment, and from student academic records.
 All reasonable care is taken in the collection, storage and security of the information.
 From time to time it needs to be updated.
 Individuals have the right of access to personal information through the Principal who is the Elstow-Waihou School Privacy Officer.
 At the discretion of the Principal, under section 76 and section 77 of the Education Act 1989, this information may be shared with the following groups of professionals on a need to know basis: school staff, Specialist Education Services, Public Health Nurse and Doctors, Ministry of Education, Children and Young Persons and their Families Service, Police and other professionals approved by the Principal.
 If you do not wish personal information to be released, for a specific purpose, then contact with the Principal should be made.

-Bible in Schools is held in Junior and Middle School classes, with the Board of Trustees approval, on Fridays between 10.00 am and 10.30 am.
-The lessons, taken by outside volunteers, are nondenominational and follow a plan set out by the New Zealand Christian Council of Churches.
-Children not attending the Bible in Schools programme can read or complete work quietly in the school library under the supervision of our teacher aide.
+Bible in Schools is held in Junior and Middle School classes, with the Board of Trustees approval, on Fridays between 12.45 and 1.15pm.
+The lessons, taken by outside volunteers, are non-denominational and follow a plan set out by the New Zealand Christian Council of Churches.

 The system of reporting to parents occurs in several ways.